 Learn more about the current course instructor!

 One of the most important aspects of RS at Macalester is to have students conduct independent research of their own interest.
-Because of the nature of RS analysis, student projects are highly diverse in topics and areas of research.
-A selected number of research projects conducted during fall 2019 are detailed below:
+A selected number of research projects conducted by students as part of the class or independently are detailed below:

 Characterizing ice dynamics of the Quelccaya ice cap in Southern Perú, by Alessandro Antúnez de Mayolo Mauceri